LGLabGreg/lg-mean/README.md

 MEAN = [MogoDB](http://mongodb.org/), [Express](http://expressjs.com/), [Angular](http://angularjs.org/), and [Node](http://nodejs.org/).

-# lg-angular
-Base angular framework with Grunt - This is very basic setup and is for personal use but feel free to use it.
+Base mean stack framework with Grunt - This is very basic setup and is for personal use but feel free to use it.
 It contains a simple apiService, basic route setup and example controller with interaction with the apiService.

 ## Requirements